durgeshsingh-personal-projects/insightforge/README.md

 📊 Evaluation

-We use LangChain’s QA EvalChain + manual checks.
+The use LangChain’s QA EvalChain + manual checks.

 Run: